Parade Profile: Fabian Hualca Tigsilema (PhD Mechanical Engineering 2020)

 I would 100% recommend studying at the University of Bath.
 The academic and research facilities are state-of-the-art, it’s ranked number one for student satisfaction and the city views are delightful!

-Posted in: Bath, Engineering & Design, Parade profiles, Postgraduate
+Posted in: Faculty of Engineering & Design, Parade Profiles (all), Postgraduate

 Network with fellow graduates on Bath Connection